 8. Pave a path

 Some kinds of gravel feel nicer on bare feet than others; generally the finer the gravel, the better it feels.
 Finer gravel is also more stable, making it the best choice for areas of high traffic like paths and driveways.
-But while gravel is generally great for walkways, the foot traffic can eventually scatter the gravel and one way to prevent this (other than by putting in hard edging) is to incorporate stepping stones to form a defined path, like this.
+But while gravel is generally great for walkways, the foot traffic can eventually scatter the gravel.
+One way to prevent this (other than by putting in hard edging) is to incorporate stepping stones to form a defined path.

 9. Warm everything up

-The beauty of gravel is that you can get it in such a wide variety of colours, not just silvery greys like the ones above.
+The beauty of gravel is that you can get it in such a wide variety of colours, not just the silvery greys that spring to mind.
 Gravel colour simply depends on the colour of its parent rock material, and it can be quite uniform or in rainbow colours.
-Select whichever colour best complements your other hardscaping elements or your home exterior–marled creams and reds and browns are especially nice for adding warmth to a setting, and they complement timber beautifully.
+Select whichever colour best complements your other hardscaping elements or your home exterior.
+Marled creams and reds and browns are especially nice for adding warmth to a setting, and they complement timber beautifully.

 10. Make it Moroccan

-Here’s another marled gravel look, this time covering the floor of a terrace that is designed to evoke summery Moroccan vibes.
-Again it’s a simple backdrop to a busy vignette, full of raised timber planters with Boho styled bench seating, mirrors, carpets and pillows.
-I love the central maple tree, which will spread outwards like an umbrella as it grows, providing lovely shade.
+Another perfect setting for warm, marled gravel is a courtyard garden designed to evoke summery Moroccan vibes.
+Again it’s the ideal simple backdrop to a busy vignette.
+Perefect if your garden is full of raised timber planters or Boho styled bench seating, mirrors, carpets and pillows.

 11. Fit a modern farmhouse aesthetic

-With the popularity of modern farmhouse as an interior decorating style, more people are choosing gravel for their garden as it can strongly convey a complementary rustic, country look for the home’s exterior spaces.
-Take inspo from the courtyard of this mediaeval home in the south of France—so comfortable and inviting, coupled with cottage garden flowers and natural, organic garden furniture.
+With the popularity of modern farmhouse as an interior decorating style, more people are choosing gravel for their garden.
+It can just strongly convey a complementary rustic, country look for the home’s exterior spaces.
+Take inspo from the courtyards of mediaeval homes in the south of France.
+The look is comfortable and inviting, coupled with cottage garden flowers and natural, organic garden furniture.